germanramos/hydra/Documentation/configuration.md

 # Hydra Configuration

-The hydra configuration file ("/etc/hydra/hydra.conf") includes many of the options availables in the etcd configuration and these arguments preserve the same names than the original version of etcd.
+The hydra configuration file ("/etc/hydra/hydra.conf") includes many of the options availables in the <a href="https://github.com/coreos/etcd/blob/master/README.md">ETCD</a> configuration and these arguments preserve the same names than the original version of etcd.

 Configuration options can be set in two places: